calper-ql/NCCNN/README.md

 ![methodology flow graph](img/methodollogy_dark.png)

 For our model we combined and used regular tensorflow convolutional layers.
-Once the layers encoded the image to a desired shape we used the mentioned functions in the image above to implement our idea.
+Once the layers encoded the image to a desired shape we used the tf.reshape, tf.gather_nd and tf.pad to implement our idea.

 ### Results